scteisbe/sctemobile/README.md

 `version` is what users see in the app stores.
 You do not need to increment it with every build, but when you plan to make a new release, you should.
 It's not uncommon to upload several builds for one version e.g. in the process of getting Apple's approval.
 BTW, you also need to enter the `version` in the App Store during the process of creating a new version for approval.

 When you release a new binary to the world, be sure to set the Ionic Deploy "equivalent" version to be equal to the `version` in this file.

+####Data sources

+The mobile app gets data from two sources:

+- SCTE Mobile App Configuration Tool (for fairly static data).
+Using Google Sheets for the configuration tool is enabled through an awesome library called Tabletop.js https://github.com/jsoma/tabletop.

+- Backend APIs (e.g. user auth, search, user-specific data, events, docs, etc).
+See services.js for details.

+####Analytics and error logging

+Analytics is mostly done in Google Analytics.
+GA uses the same account as scte.org and can be found at https://analytics.google.com/analytics/web/#report/defaultid/a1851425w119647521p125179324.

+Javascript / Angular errors are logged to https://rollbar.com/kevinjscott/sctemobile/items where https://rollbar.com/kevinjscott/sctemobile/settings/grouping/ can be a big help.